gicait/centroid-unet/README.md

 ### How to Use

 Input data are RGB satellite images.
 Target data can be given as JSON files with list of centroids points in each satellite image tiles.
-Sample data is also given with this resository.
+Sample data is also given with this repository.
 Surrounding lists of centroids points, Gaussians are generated and images are generated during preprocessing steps.

 Model is simple U-Net architecture which was written in Keras with Tensorflow backend.
 You can modify the model according to your requirement as well.